mjbradvica/personal-website-articles/2022/mimicking-use-computed-in-react.md

 ## Background

-One of the nice features in Vue is the [useComputed](https://vuejs.org/guide/essentials/computed.html#basic-example) composable.
+One of the best features in Vue is the [useComputed](https://vuejs.org/guide/essentials/computed.html#basic-example) composable.
 It allows use to create a pure function that reacts in accordance to the callback passed to it.

 One use of the useComputed composable is to generate a last name from a first and last: